How do I know if I am in the floodplain?

 Additionally, silt fences on construction sites help keep streams and creeks free by keeping silt on the work site.
 If you see broken silt fences, please fill out the Mayor's Hotline Illegal Dumping form or contact the Planning Department at 402-597-2077.

 How does the flood warning system work?

-Floodplain development permits are required for all development within the floodplain per Article XXVII of the Zoning Regulations.
-Development includes, but is not limited to, the building of structures, grading activity, and substantial improvements.
-Floodplain development permit applications are available online.
-If you have questions regarding floodplain developments permits, please contact the Planning Department at (402) 597-2077.
+Floodplain Development Permits are required for all development within the Special Flood Hazard Area (SFHA) per Article XXVII of the Zoning Regulations.
+Obtain a Floodplain Development Permit before you build a new structure, renovate an existing structure, or grade a property in the SFHA.
+Floodplain Development Permit applications are available online.
+If you have questions regarding Floodplain Developments Permits, please contact the Planning Department at (402) 597-2077.
 If you suspect that the floodplain is being modified without a permit, please fill out the Mayor's Hotline Suspicious Floodplain Activity form or contact the Planning Department at (402) 597-2077.